-III.9.7 Qualifying Exam Rewriting Procedure (adopted May 2011)
+III.10.7 Qualifying Exam Rewriting Procedure (adopted May 2011)

 At the conclusion of the oral defense, each question is assessed by the committee as passing or in need of rewriting.
 All questions must be deemed passing in order for the student to advance.
 If one or more questions (or portions thereof) are deemed in need of rewrites, the student has one additional opportunity to retake the exam.
 Under these circumstances, the procedures outlined for the initial exam should be followed.
 The student has nine weeks from the date of the initial defense to submit passable response(s).
 The student may ask for clarification from committee members, but they may not submit drafts of their response(s) for feedback.
-Once the revised question(s) are submitted, the committee may determine that (a) the full committee should assess the response(s), b) individual committee members should make the judgment about the suitability of the rewritten answers, or (c) that the student must schedule a second oral defense.
+Once the revised question(s) are submitted, the committee must make a final judgment as to the whether or not the responses are passing.
+The committee may determine that (a) the full committee should assess the response(s), (b) individual committee members should make the judgment about the suitability of the rewritten answers, or (c) that the student must schedule a second oral defense.

-Students who do not pass the exam after the rewriting opportunity are considered to be making insufficient progress toward the degree and therefore are at risk of losing financial support and/or dismissal from the program.
+Students who do not pass the exam after the rewriting opportunity are considered to be making insufficient progress toward the degree and therefore are at risk of losing financial support and subject to dismissal from the program.

-III.9.8 Sample Questions
+III.10.8 Sample Questions